California End of Life Option Act (EOLOA)

 The EOLOA process takes time, and there are several important milestones you and your doctor will need to meet along the way.
 At any point in this process, you are free to change your mind and decide whether you want to continue.
 The following is a brief overview of the steps:

-• Your doctor examines you and confirms that you have a terminal illness.
+- Your doctor examines you and confirms that you have a terminal illness with a life expectancy of less than six months.
 Your doctor also evaluates your mental health to ensure that you are capable of making the decision to take an aid-in-dying drug.

-• You or a caregiver or loved one retrieves the drug from the pharmacy.
+- You (or a caregiver or loved one) retrieve the drug from the pharmacy.

 Where can I find more information about the EOLOA?